Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Simulations

-From \cite{SegalaL95} we know that $\bSiP$ is compositional, but it is too fine for $\SEPCTLWN$ as well as $\SEPCTLSWN$, therefore along the line of weak bisimulations, we come out similar results for weak simulations.
-Below follows the definition of weak branching simulation.
+From~\cite{SegalaL95} we know that $\bSiP$ is compositional, but it is too fine for $\SEPCTLWN$ as well as $\SEPCTLSWN$, therefore along the line of weak bisimulation, we have similar results for weak simulation.
+Below follows the definition of branching simulation.